vermiceli/nes-contra-us/README.md

 |-- src - the source code for the game
 |   |-- assets - the compressed graphics data and encoded audio for the game
 |-- assets.txt - a list of assets, their offset in baserom.nes and their length
-|-- build.bat - build script for Windows cmd (no PowerShell)
+|-- build.bat - build script for Windows Command Prompt (CMD) (no PowerShell)
 |-- build.ps1 - recommended build script for Windows (PowerShell)
-|-- build.sh - bash build script for Linux/mac
+|-- build.sh - bash build script for Linux/macOS
 |-- contra.cfg - memory mapping of PRG banks used when building
 |-- README.md
 |-- set_bytes.vbs - script used by build.bat to extract data from baserom.nes
 ```
 # Building

-In addition to _Contra_ (US), this repo can also build the _Probotector_ rom.
+In addition to _Contra_ (US), this repo can also build the _Probotector_ ROM.
 To keep instructions simple, the section below only contains instructions for
 building _Contra_ (US).

-If you are interested in building a _Probotector_ rom file, first read this
+If you are interested in building a _Probotector_ ROM file, first read this
 section to understand what is needed, then follow the instructions in the
 section titled _Probotector_.